deepaksood619/deepaksood619.github.io/docs/networking/protocols/others.md

 ## Storage Area Network (SAN)

-The SAN is a dedicated network that enables multiple servers to access data from one or more storage devices.[Enterprise storage](https://en.wikipedia.org/wiki/Enterprise_storage) uses the SAN to backup to secondary storage devices including disk arrays, tape libraries, and other backup while the storage is still accessible to the server.
+The SAN is a dedicated network that enables multiple servers to access data from one or more storage devices.
+[Enterprise storage](https://en.wikipedia.org/wiki/Enterprise_storage) uses the SAN to backup to secondary storage devices including disk arrays, tape libraries, and other backup while the storage is still accessible to the server.
 Servers may access storage from multiple storage devices over the network as well.

 SANs are often designed with dual fabrics to increase fault tolerance.
 Two completely separate fabrics are operational and if the primary fabric fails, then the second fabric becomes the primary.

-A **storage area network(SAN) orstorage network**is a [Computer network](https://en.wikipedia.org/wiki/Computer_network) which provides access to consolidated, [block-level data storage](https://en.wikipedia.org/wiki/Block_device).
+A **storage area network(SAN) or storage network** is a [Computer network](https://en.wikipedia.org/wiki/Computer_network) which provides access to consolidated, [block-level data storage](https://en.wikipedia.org/wiki/Block_device).
 SANs are primarily used to enhance accessibility of storage devices, such as [disk arrays](https://en.wikipedia.org/wiki/Disk_array) and [tape libraries](https://en.wikipedia.org/wiki/Tape_library), to [servers](https://en.wikipedia.org/wiki/Server_(computing)) so that the devices appear to the [operating system](https://en.wikipedia.org/wiki/Operating_system) as [locally-attached devices](https://en.wikipedia.org/wiki/Direct-attached_storage).
 A SAN typically is a dedicated network of storage devices not accessible through the [local area network](https://en.wikipedia.org/wiki/Local_area_network)(LAN) by other devices, thereby preventing interference of LAN traffic in data transfer.

 https://en.wikipedia.org/wiki/Storage_area_network

 ## DHCP

-The **Dynamic Host Configuration Protocol(DHCP)** is a [network management protocol](https://en.wikipedia.org/wiki/Network_protocol) used on [UDP/IP](https://en.wikipedia.org/wiki/UDP/IP) networks whereby a DHCP server dynamically assigns an [IP address](https://en.wikipedia.org/wiki/IP_address) and other network configuration parameters to each device on a network so they can communicate with other IP networks.A DHCP server enables computers to request IP addresses and networking parameters automatically from the [Internet service provider](https://en.wikipedia.org/wiki/Internet_service_provider)(ISP), reducing the need for a [network administrator](https://en.wikipedia.org/wiki/Network_administrator) or a user to manually assign IP addresses to all network devices.In the absence of a DHCP server, a computer or other device on the network needs to be manually assigned an IP address, or to assign itself an [APIPA](https://en.wikipedia.org/wiki/APIPA) address, which will not enable it to communicate outside its local subnet.
+The **Dynamic Host Configuration Protocol (DHCP)** is a [network management protocol](https://en.wikipedia.org/wiki/Network_protocol) used on [UDP/IP](https://en.wikipedia.org/wiki/UDP/IP) networks whereby a DHCP server dynamically assigns an [IP address](https://en.wikipedia.org/wiki/IP_address) and other network configuration parameters to each device on a network so they can communicate with other IP networks.A DHCP server enables computers to request IP addresses and networking parameters automatically from the [Internet service provider](https://en.wikipedia.org/wiki/Internet_service_provider)(ISP), reducing the need for a [network administrator](https://en.wikipedia.org/wiki/Network_administrator) or a user to manually assign IP addresses to all network devices.In the absence of a DHCP server, a computer or other device on the network needs to be manually assigned an IP address, or to assign itself an [APIPA](https://en.wikipedia.org/wiki/APIPA) address, which will not enable it to communicate outside its local subnet.

 DHCP can be implemented on networks ranging in size from [home networks](https://en.wikipedia.org/wiki/Home_network) to large [campus networks](https://en.wikipedia.org/wiki/Campus_network) and regional [Internet service provider](https://en.wikipedia.org/wiki/Internet_service_provider) networks.A [router](https://en.wikipedia.org/wiki/Router_(computing)) or a [residential gateway](https://en.wikipedia.org/wiki/Residential_gateway) can be enabled to act as a DHCP server.
 Most residential network routers receive a globally unique IP address within the ISP network.
 Within a local network, a DHCP server assigns a local IP address to each device connected to the network.

-## Operation
+### Operation

 The DHCP employs a [connectionless](https://en.wikipedia.org/wiki/Connectionless_communication) service model, using the [User Datagram Protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol)(UDP).
 It is implemented with two UDP port numbers for its operations which are the same as for the bootstrap protocol ([BOOTP](https://en.wikipedia.org/wiki/BOOTP)).
 UDP port number 67 is the destination port of a server, and UDP port number 68 is used by the client.